MARKET STUDY BEER REBRANDING

-This has long been the best-branded beer in the US.
+Corona has been the best-branded beer in the U.S.

 Labatt (What beer rebranding market study is complete without it?)

-Take for example, this Labatt Blue ad.
-It’s no different in terms of tone and message than any ad in the US or elsewhere.
+Take, for example, this Labatt Blue ad.
+It’s no different in terms of tone and usage than any advertisement in the U.S. or elsewhere.

-Labatt’s familiar tone and message is consistent with ABInBev.
-ABInBev, which also now owns Budweiser.
+Labatt’s familiar tone and the message is consistent with A.B.
+InBev.
+A.B.
+InBev, which also now owns Budweiser.

-Cross pollination equal repeated themes.
-For example, Budweiser, Miller and Coors have sports-specific ads.
-So do the ones in Europe, such as this one from Belgium’s Jupiler.
+Cross-pollination equals repeated themes.
+For example, Budweiser, Miller, and Coors have sports-specific ads.
+So do the ones in Europe, such as this one from Belgium’s Jupiter.

 For those of you who can’t read German, the theme line here is: “Men Know Why.”
-That isn’t so far from Carling’s “You know who your mates are.”
+That isn’t so far from Carling’s “You know who your mates U.S.”

-The tactic by itself is fine.
+The tactic by itself is acceptable.
 It’s just like everything else in beer marketing.
 When that happens, brands all start to run together in the minds of consumers.

 The brands with the most meaning step out of the usual beer comfort zone.
-Whether it’s a US domestic or an import, Corona, Stella Artois, Guinness and, to a lesser extent, Heineken.
+It does not matter if it’s a U.S. domestic or an import, Corona, Stella Artois, Guinness, and Heineken, to a lesser extent.

-Guinness is an interesting brand.
-Sometimes, they reach into coveted brand territory.
+Guinness is an exciting brand.
+Sometimes, they reach into the coveted brand territory.
 Other times not so much.
 The best Guinness branding campaign featured the equity line “the beer you have been practicing for.

 The new campaign speaks of the stout’s rich and full heritage.
-It works on a couple of levels.
-Certainly it powerfully embraces the heritage of the brand.
+The campaign works on a couple of levels, and the campaign powerfully embraces the brand’s heritage.

-The category itself is rising, with with market share for the category at 12.3% as these “serious” beer drinkers consider the big American lagers a waste of time.
+The category itself is rising, with market share for the category at 13.6.% as these “serious” beer drinkers consider the big American lagers a waste of time.
 Craft beer consumption is growing by 4% annually.
 Mostly from taproom proliferation.

 Craft beers, however, don’t steal market share from each other